 - Do not bring anything made of latex, such as an exercise or birthing ball or latex balloons.
 Latex causes serious allergic reactions in some people. - Do not wear or bring scented products such as perfume, cologne, aftershave, scented lotions and hair products.
 The chemicals in fragrances can cause health problems for some people. - Do not bring baby powder or talcum powder.
-These products affect the air everyone breathes and the smoke detectors. - Do not bring a lot of money or valuables, such as jewellery and credit cards.
-St. Joseph's Healthcare Hamilton is not responsible for lost of stolen items.
+These products affect the air everyone breathes and the smoke detectors. - Do not bring money or anything of value to you such as jewellery, credit cards, keys or electronic devices.
+St. Joseph's Healthcare Hamilton is not responsible for lost, stolen or damaged items.